• Skip to main content

 Instructions

-• Prepare Your Ingredients: Gather and prep all your ingredients.
-Wash and chop the veggies, drain and rinse your beans and open all canned items.
-Having them ready to go will make the cooking process smoother and quicker.
+• Step 1.
+Prepare Your Ingredients: Gather and prep all your ingredients.
+Wash and chop the veggies, drain and rinse your beans, and open all canned items.
+Having everything ready to go will make the cooking process smoother and quicker.

-• Crisp the Bacon: Over medium heat, add bacon to a large Dutch oven and cook for 3-4 minutes or until browned.
-Remove bacon from the Dutch oven and place on a plate lined with a paper towel.
-If your bacon rendered more than 2-3 tablespoons of fat, remove the excess bacon fat.
-If your bacon is really lean and doesn't render much fat, add a tablespoon of olive oil to the Dutch oven.
+• Step 2.
+Crisp the Bacon: Over medium heat, add bacon to a large Dutch oven and cook for 3 4 minutes or until browned.
+Remove the bacon and place it on a plate lined with a paper towel.
+If your bacon renders more than 2 3 tablespoons of fat, remove the excess.
+If your bacon is lean and doesn't render much, add a tablespoon of olive oil to the Dutch oven.

-• Sauté the Veggies: Reduce heat to medium-low, add the onion, red and orange bell peppers with a pinch of salt, and saute for about 5 minutes or until veggies become soft.
-Add the garlic and jalapeño, stir to combine, and cook for 1 minute.
+• Step 3.
+Sauté the Veggies: Reduce the heat to medium-low.
+Add the onion and bell peppers with a pinch of salt, and sauté for about 5 minutes or until soft.
+Stir in the garlic and jalapeño, and cook for 1 minute.

-• Brown the Beef: Push veggies to the side, and add ground beef to the Dutch oven.
-Break the beef up with your spatula, and allow the meat to caramelize.
-Once the meat starts to brown, stir the beef and veggies together and cook until no longer pink (about 5 minutes).
-Add the beer to the deglaze pan, then increase the heat and bring to a boil for 2 minutes.
+• Step 4.
+Brown the Beef: Push the veggies to the side, then add the ground beef to the Dutch oven.
+Break the beef up with a spatula and let it caramelize.
+Once it starts to brown, stir everything together and cook until no longer pink (about 5 minutes).
+Pour in the beer to deglaze the pan, then increase the heat and bring to a boil for 2 minutes.

-• Season the Chili: Add the chili powder, cumin, smoked paprika, paprika, cayenne pepper, salt, and pepper.
-Stir to stir to combine, and cook for about 2 minutes.
+• Step 5.
+Season the Chili: Add the chili powder, cumin, smoked paprika, paprika, cayenne, salt, and pepper.
+Stir to combine and cook for about 2 minutes to bloom the spices.

-• Combine the Ingredients: Add the crushed tomatoes, diced tomatoes, mixed beans, refried beans, and bacon then bring to boil for 2-3 minutes.
+• Step 6.
+Combine the Ingredients: Add the crushed tomatoes, diced tomatoes, mixed beans, refried beans, and cooked bacon.
+Bring to a boil for 2 3 minutes.
+Add the salt and pepper.
 Taste and adjust seasonings as needed.

-• Simmer: Bring the chili to a boil, then reduce the heat to low and simmer uncovered for 30 minutes to 1 hour.
-While the chili simmers, you will want to stir occasionally with a wooden spoon.
+• Step 7.
+Simmer: Reduce the heat to low and simmer uncovered for 30 minutes to 1 hour, stirring occasionally with a wooden spoon.

-• Serve: Once the chili has reached your desired thickness and the flavors have developed, serve it hot with your favorite toppings like shredded cheese, sour cream, or chopped green onions.
+• Step 8.
+Serve: Once the chili has reached your desired thickness and the flavors have developed, serve it hot with your favorite toppings like shredded cheese, sour cream, or chopped green onions.

 Notes